-Today Rosslare Europort in Rosslare Harbour is the gateway to south-eastern Ireland.
+Today Rosslare Europort in Rosslare Harbour is the gateway to South East Ireland.
 In the medieval period the port town of Wexford, which is 15km to the north-west of Rosslare, fulfilled the same function.
 Because of its significance Wexford was the first town conquered by Norman forces in Ireland.

-In May 1169, a force of Anglo-Norman knights landed on a similar beach in Bannow Bay on the southern coast of Wexford.
+In May 1169 a force of Anglo-Norman knights landed on a similar beach in Bannow Bay on the south coast of Wexford.
 Over the subsequent decades the Normans pursued a conquest of Ireland which changed the landscape of this island forever.

 To find Rosslare Harbour…

 To the West along the Way lies… Ladys Island